leasleydru/What-is-a-living-wage/README.md

 _Comparing An Hourly Wage To The 28/36 Rule_
 --------------------------------------------

-Final Capstone Project for Nashville Software School Data Analytics Part-time Cohort 5
+'_Final Capstone Project for Nashville Software School Data Analytics Part-time Cohort 5_'
 --------------------------------------------------------------------------------------

 # MOTIVATION #